mhmoud-jma/TermuKali/README.md

 > This script is for educational purposes only.
 The author is not responsible for any misuse.
 Please use ethically and responsibly.

 ---
+ 🌟NOTE

+A new name has been recently adopted, which is: (Install.kali → TermuKali)

+---